 later-, lateral-, -late, -lat, -lation, -lative

-(Latin: bear; carry)
+(Latin: to bear; to carry)

-"After a heavy rain, the top soil ablates from the field and runs off into the stream."
+After a heavy rain, the top soil ablates from the field and runs off into the stream.

-"After Patrick's crushed foot was ablated in the accident, as a runner he learned to run with a prosthetic foot and shoe."
+After Patrick's crushed foot was ablated in an accident, he learned to walk and to run with a prosthetic foot and shoe.

-2. The erosive processes by which a glacier is reduced; wearing or wasting away: "Melting and the breaking off of a mass of ice from its parent glacier, iceberg, or ice shelf are ablations that ice bergs undergo during the summer months."
+2. The erosive processes by which a glacier is reduced by wearing or wasting away: Melting and the breaking off of a mass of ice from its parent glacier or ice shelf are ablations that icebergs undergo during the summer months.

-3. In aerospace, the dissipation of heat generated by atmospheric friction: "There are ablations in atmospheric re-entries of spacecrafts or missiles with the use of melting heat shields."
+3. In aerospace, the dissipation of heat generated by aerial friction: There are ablations in atmospheric reentries of spacecrafts or missiles with the use of melting heat shields.

-2. Tending to be removed or vaporized at very high temperatures: "The ablative material on a rocket cone fell off."
+2. Tending to be removed or vaporized at very high temperatures: The ablative material on the rocket cone fell off.

-3. In grammar, applied to one of the cases of the noun in Latin and some other Indo-European languages: "The ablative case is the removal, separation, or taking away; that is, indicating direction away from, or time when."
+3. In grammar, applied to one of the cases of the noun in Latin and some other Indo-European languages: The ablative case is the removal, separation, or taking away and indicates the direction away from, or time when.

-2. The outer surface of a spacecraft or missile: "Ablation is the erosion of the protective outer surface, or ablator, of a spacecraft or missile resulting from aerodynamic heating caused by travel at hypersonic speeds during re-entry through the atmosphere."
+2. The outer surface of a spacecraft or missile: "Ablation" is the erosion of the protective outer surface, or ablator, of a spacecraft or missile resulting from aerodynamic heating caused by travel at hypersonic speeds during reentry through the atmosphere.

-"The ablators on the spacecraft were welded into place using a specialized metal that would withstand great heat."
+The ablators on the spacecraft were welded into place using a specialized metal that would withstand great heat.

 Its name is a combination of California University + tron (Cal+U+tron) in tribute to the University of California, Ernest O. Lawrence's institution and the contractor of the Los Alamos laboratory.
 It was developed during the Manhattan Project and was similar to the cyclotron invented by Lawrence.